RutujaWayase/Java/README.md

 1) All variables should be private.
 2) For every variable there should be 2 methods(get & set).
 3) Variables can be operated only through methods.

+#this and static keyword
+this Keyword

+2 types of variables
+1) class varibles/instance variables
+2) local variables